 5- Palms, and all the members of the family

 Resort feeling?
 Check.
 Easy to keep?
 Check.
 Widely available?
 Check.
 Hundreds of options?
-Check What else do you want?
+Check.
+I hope you don’t need more reassurance.
 Get a palm for your house now and the tropical holiday feeling will be instant.
+Parlour Palms are everywhere and very easy to keep.

 How do I know if my plant is doing OK?

-Here’s a few diagnosis tips for dummies.
-Plant diseases can make your plants look bad and ruin your resort feeling so it’s worth to watch out for them.
+Here’s a few diagnosis tips for beginners.
+Plant diseases can make your plants look bad and ruin your resort like collection so it’s worth to watch out for them.

-Living in the tropics doesn’t mean living like you are on holidays.
-In fact the level of noise and overall sensorial over stimulation in Singapore recently started to annoy me.
-It’s crowded here, traffic noise everywhere, and it can get very stressing, because you don’t give your eyes and ears a goo enough break.
-Having that little heaven of peace and quiet in my house, with greenery, was essential for me to stay longer here.
+The level of noise and overall sensorial over stimulation in Singapore started to annoy me soon before I moved to Ireland.
+It’s crowded, there’s traffic noise everywhere, and it can get very stressing, because you don’t give your eyes and ears a goo enough break.
+Living in the tropics doesn’t mean living like you are on holidays all the time, but learning how to make your little oasis and being able to recreate that great green lush feeling Singapore has wherever you end up is something that will always remind you of the good parts of life int he tropics.
+Having that little piece of heaven, of peace and quiet in my house, with greenery, is essential for me to stay sane.

-With all of these tips I hope you are ready to create that space for yourself and invest in your wellness.
-Maybe I will get adventurous and once I graduate from these plants I will move to level 2, to slightly more delicate plants.
+With all of these tips I hope you are ready to create that space for yourself and invest in your wellness with plants.
+Maybe I will get inspired and write a post about plant caring level 2, to cover slightly more delicate plants, or another one for my outdoor plants.
+Let me know if there’s anything in particular about plants you would like to know!